Cheap winter getaways

 You also can snowshoe from a yurt or lodge in the Upper Peninsula, have a museum sleepover in Chicago, track wolves in Wisconsin and go on a snowshoe-archery biathlon in Minnesota.

-Here are 20 inexpensive weekend trips in 2023, most for $100 or less per person.
+Here are 20 inexpensive weekend trips, most for $100 or less per person.

 For outdoor weekends that cost a bit more, see Winter adventure on a budget.